esunwookim619/bestClashPlayers/README.md

 ### Wireframe

-  This visualization consists of a single screen containing a spinning globe (a), interactive pie charts (c), and a line graph (d).
+  This visualization consists of a single screen containing a spinning globe (a) and interactive pie charts (b).
   ![Clash Royale wireframe](assets/wireframe.png)

   The globe allows the user to visualize the locations of the top ranked players.
-The list depicted by (b) will show the list of the top ranked players.
-The user will be able to toggle the location off of the globe by checking the users off and on.
-The interactive pie charts will show the win rates of each player for different game modes when clicked and the line graph will show the player's trophy progression.
+The pie charts can be toggled to see the different stats of each player.
+The text (c) under each pie chart will display the actual number data from the pie chart along with the player's best trophy score.
+The text on the far right (d) lists more detailed instructions to help the user navigate through the page.

 ### Architecture and Technologies
   Best Clash Royale Players is built with: